hedongyan/awesome-causality-RCTDataset/Readme.md

 |Dryad Project||||https://datadryad.org/stash|
 | U.S. Department of Health and Human Services, National Institutes of Health, National Library of Medicine, and National Center for Biotechnology Information.||||https://clinicaltrials.gov/|

+# Randomized record
+The 随机化记录.xlsx is the record of random decisions (including have Zinc selenium tablets, have VB tablets,have liquid calcium, and ejaculation) from 2024-11-06 to 2025-03-28.
+It can be used to study the impact of those decisions to stocks market when combining with stock market informations at that time.
+Or it can be used to study the causal effect from those decisions to other ends if you have any end information at that time.

 [1] Gentzel, Amanda M., Purva Pruthi, and David Jensen.
 "How and why to use experimental data to evaluate methods for observational causal inference."
 International Conference on Machine Learning.
 PMLR, 2021.